Uniform density in matroids, matrices and graphs: Introduction

+These coefficients are the desired measure $\mu$ on $\mathcal{B}$.
+Since any measure can be normalized by dividing by $\mu(\mathcal{B})$, normalization is not necessary for the measure $\mu$ in condition \textit{(3)}. \end{proof}

 If the point $(\rho^{-1},\dots,\rho^{-1})$ in \textit{(1)} lies in the relative interior of $P(M)$, then the matroid is called \emph{strictly uniformly dense}.
 A measure that satisfies condition \textit{(3)} in Theorem \ref{th: main characterization theorem} will be called an \textit{$E$-uniform basis measure}.
-The $E$-uniform basis measures associated with a uniformly dense matroid form a polytope: this is the intersection of the affine space with the probability simplex.
+The normalized $E$-uniform basis measures associated with a uniformly dense matroid form a polytope: this is the intersection of the affine space with the probability simplex.
 Several known results on uniformly dense matroids, for instance those in \cite{catlin_1992_arboricity} related to fractional covering and packing, the conjecture of Kajitani et al.\ in \cite{Kajitani_1988_ordering} as well as our Theorem \ref{th: real UD matroids have determinantal measures}, can be interpreted as statements about certain points in this polytope.

-As a first application of Theorem \ref{th: main characterization theorem} we study graphic matroids, where $E$ are the edges of a graph $G$ and bases are spanning trees.
+As a first application of Theorem \ref{th: main characterization theorem} we study graphic matroids, where $E$ are the edges of a simple graph $G$ and bases are spanning forests.
 The density of this matroid is denoted by $\rho(G)$ and a graph is said to be uniformly dense if the corresponding graphic matroid is uniformly dense.
 We study some implications of uniform density on the Laplacian spectrum of graphs and classify all connected uniformly dense graphic matroids with two cycles.
-Using $E$-uniform basis measures, we prove a connectivity result related to toughness: a graph $G$ is \emph{$t$-tough} if removing any $k$ vertices yields at most $k/t$ disconnected components \cite{bauer_2006_toughness}.
+Using $E$-uniform basis measures, we prove a connectivity result related to toughness: a graph $G$ is \emph{$t$-tough} if removing any $k$ vertices yields a graph with at most $k/t$ components \cite{bauer_2006_toughness}.
 Any graph with maximum degree $\Delta(G)$ is $(1/\Delta(G))$-tough, and for uniformly dense graphs we find the following improvement: \begin{restatable*}{theorem}{toughness} A uniformly dense graph $G$ is $(\rho(G)/\Delta(G))$-tough.
-If, furthermore, $G$ is regular and connected, then it is $1$-tough. \end{restatable*}
+If, furthermore, $G$ is regular and connected, then it is $1$-tough. \end{restatable*} We note that these types of vertex-based connectivity results are new in the context of uniform density, as compared to the existing edge-based connectivity results.
+This result also implies the existence of (near-)perfect matchings in regular uniformly dense graphs.
+The proof of Theorem \ref{th: toughness of uniformly dense graphs} is based on techniques of Fiedler \cite{fiedler_2011_matrices} and is given in Section \ref{subsection: connectivity for ud graphs}.